-Plant to be installed at the club house should be specified as such that the cumulative plant rating noise level from all plant associated with the club house should not exceed 30.4dB (as measured during night-time period at location C) at the nearest residential properties.
-Detailed calculations should be undertaken to ensure these conditions are met once the plant to be installed at the clubhouse is confirmed.
+Plant to be installed at the club house should be specified as such that the cumulative plant rating noise level from all plant associated with the club house should not exceed 30 dB LAr,T at the nearest residential properties.
+Detailed calculations should be undertaken to ensure these conditions are met once the plant to be installed at the club house is confirmed.